-With more than 11,000 employees, 6 million cable customers and more than 3 million mobile subscribers in the UK alone, we’re a large business.
-And through our network expansion, we’re getting bigger – at the end of March 2020 we’d connected 2.2 million premises through our network expansion, Project Lightning.
+With over 11,000 employees, 6 million cable customers and more than 3 million mobile subscribers in the UK alone, we’re a large business.
+And through our network expansion, we’re getting bigger – we’ve reached an additional 2.4 million premises so far, to pass 15.2 million UK premises overall.
 As you’d expect, there are a lot of focus areas for us to consider.*

 Focusing on the sustainability issues that matter most